ghalebb/PolybotServicePythonFursa/README.md

 #### Rotating the image

 The `rotate()` method rotates an image around its center in a clockwise direction.

-Implementation remarks:
-The resulting rotated image will have its rows become the columns, and the columns will become the rows.
-The pixels in the rotated image will be repositioned based on a clockwise rotation around the center of the original image.
-For example, the first row in the original image will become the last column in the rotated image, the second row will become the second-to-last column, and so on.

 ```python
 my_img = Img('path/to/image.jpg')